-The Bradford Primary Schools Linking Project currently has 80 classes that are on the program, with most pairs choosing to follow the traditional linking model and meeting at least three times over the course of the year.
-Our neutral venues have included: Nell Bank, Cartwright Hall, Cliffe Castle, Kala Sangam and Bradford Cathedral.
+In the Bradford Primary Schools Linking Programme most pairs follow the traditional linking model and meeting at least three times over the course of the year.
+Our neutral venues include: Nell Bank, Cartwright Hall, Cliffe Castle, Kala Sangam and Bradford Cathedral.

 Prior to their first meeting, children take part in identity work in class through the exploration of the two key questions: ‘Who am I?’ and ‘Who are we?’
 This exploration of identity and the exchange of work between link classes, lays a positive foundation ready for the children to meet for the first time.

 During the Spring and Summer terms, children explore community and equality through the last two key questions: ‘Where do we live? and ‘How do we all live together?’
 Further exchange of work between link classes takes place as well as class visits.